 Joseph Neglia, M.D., M.P.H.

-Dr. Neglia is section chief of Pediatric Hematology and Oncology and a professor in the Department of Pediatrics Division of Pediatric Hematology/Oncology/Blood and Marrow Transplantation.
-He came to the University of Minnesota in 1984 to pursue a fellowship in Pediatric Hematology/Oncology and Blood and Marrow Transplantation.
+Dr. Neglia is the Ruben-Bentson Chair and Department Head of Pediatrics at the University of Minnesota.
+He also holds the rank of professor and remains clinically active in the Division of Pediatric Hematology/Oncology.
+Dr. Neglia came to the University of Minnesota in 1984 to pursue a fellowship in Pediatric Hematology/Oncology and Blood and Marrow Transplantation.
 During his fellowship, Dr. Neglia received a master’s degree in public health in epidemiology.
 Following his fellowship, he was an instructor in the Department of Pediatrics (1987), promoted to assistant professor in 1988, associate professor in 1992, and full professor in 2002.
 He has a joint appointment in the Division of Epidemiology and Community Health in the School of Public Health.

 “My current research focuses on the outcomes of children we have treated for cancer.
 We are looking at not only the physical health of these children, but their educational, social and emotional outcomes.
 We are also working on understanding the best ways to make our long-term survivors informed and effective self-advocates as they move into adulthood.”